dhhxu/LBNL-lucid/README.md

 Follow the instructions (carefully) when prompted.

-The `-a` option automatically logs in if the `LUCIDUSER` and `LUCIDPASS` environment variables are set correctly.
+The optional `-a` option automatically logs in if the `LUCIDUSER` and `LUCIDPASS` environment variables are set correctly.
+Note that these environment variables are not required for this script to work.

 ###Details